King of the Romans: Medieval practice

 Candidates for the kingship were at first the heads of Germanic stem duchies.
 As these units broke up, rulers of smaller principalities and even non-Germanic rulers were considered for the position.
 The only requirements generally observed were that the candidate be an adult male, a Catholic Christian, and not in holy orders.
 The kings were elected by several Imperial Estates (secular princes as well as Prince-Bishops), often in the imperial city of Frankfurt after 1147, a custom recorded in the Schwabenspiegel code in about 1275.

 Originally all noblemen present could vote by unanimous acclamation, but later a franchise was granted to only the most eminent bishops and noblemen, and according to the Golden Bull of 1356 issued by Emperor Charles IV only the seven Prince-electors had the right to participate in a majority voting as determined by the 1338 Declaration of Rhense.
 They were the Prince-Archbishops of Mainz, Trier and Cologne as well as the King of Bohemia, the Count Palatine of the Rhine, the Saxon duke, and the Margrave of Brandenburg.
 After the Investiture Controversy, Charles intended to strengthen the legal status of the Rex Romanorum beyond Papal approbation.
-Consequently, among his successors only Sigismund and Frederick III were still crowned Emperors in Rome and in 1530 Charles V was the last king to receive the Imperial Crown at the hands of the Pope (in Bologna).
+Consequently, among his successors only Sigismund and Frederick III were still crowned Emperors in Rome and in 1530 Charles V was the last king to receive the Imperial Crown at the hands of the Pope Clement VII (in Bologna).
 The Golden Bull remained effective as constitutional law until the Empire's dissolution in 1806.